gorski-piotr/dishes-form/README.md

 I dedicated 1-2 hours a day for this project, from June 1st to June 6th.
 Overall it took me around 8-10 hours to complete it.
 If I spent more time I would definitely improve it.
 I think I would desplay the validation message from API on the website, instead of validate the form before sending it to the API.
 I just realised about the API validation after I created my own form validation.

+I have also created the GitHub repository for this project so you can see my progress on the task as well as I deployed the app on the internet.
+All the links can be found in the Links section.

 ## Links

 [GitHub](https://github.com/gorski-piotr/dishes-form)\

 [Live Preview](https://piotr-gorski-dishes-form.netlify.app)\

 [My portfolio](https://piotr-gorski-portfolio.netlify.app/)